XplnHUB/CMX/docs/troubleshooting.md

-# CMX Troubleshooting Guide
+# Newgate Troubleshooting Guide

-Common issues and solutions when working with CMX.
+Common issues and solutions when working with Newgate.

 ## Table of Contents